 You should consider your level of fitness before coming on a strenuous walk – you need to be able to maintain a pace of 2mph over rough terrain.
 We don’t want to discourage people from coming on strenuous walks but the safety of the group comes first and you will need to be able to keep up with the group.
 If you are in any doubt please contact the leader for further advice.

-Please note that the current suggested mileage rate of 24p per mile applies to transportation to and from all COG events.
+Please note that where cars are shared to the walk start point or holiday destination, the current suggested mileage rate of 24p per mile applies for all COG events.